MaxMayso/ComputerScienceCapstone/README.md

 Looking back, I learned how to manage file I/O cleanly and anticipate errors like missing or corrupted save files.
 One challenge I faced was figuring out where the save/load logic belonged, balancing convenience for the player without making the game logic feel bloated.
 I resolved this by isolating save/load logic in the GameState class and using method calls in the game loop that don’t clutter user experience.

 This enhancement really brought my artifact full circle.
-From a single file with hardcoded logic to a modular, scalable, and persistent application—this journey has shown me how far I’ve come since I first started.
+From a single file with hardcoded logic to a modular, scalable, and persistent application, this journey has shown me how far I’ve come since I first started.
 It also reinforced how databases and data storage principles are relevant even in the smallest of projects.

 ---